codebymike/laravel-lw-shoppinglist/README.md

 -   Created a migration to add 'order' integer field to the ListItem model
 -   Make decision to handle item sorting by: defaulting each item's 'order' to 0, an 'unsorted' list will then default to being rendered in 'created_by' order
     -   When a user action is taken to sort a list, only then will each item on that list be given the new order - which will be updated on each subsequence re-order
-    -   This will avoid uncessary order increament calculations when adding a new item to a list
+    -   This will avoid unnecessary order increment calculations when adding a new item to a list
     -   Assumption: adding an item to a list will occur more frequently than ordering a list.

 ```